Planning internal communication for your team (with templates)

 🎓 To read more about the pros and cons of different channels of communication, check out the following guide: → The channels of communications

 For example, you can implement:

 - Adobe Audition, to serve as a recording and editing tool for your internal podcast;

 - Confluence by Atlassian, to serve as a company-wide solution for creating and maintaining wiki pages on relevant company procedures, policies, and workflows;

 - WordPress, to serve as a content management system for your internal blog;

-- Pumble, a chat app, to serve as a company-wide solution for conducting audio and video calls, sharing documents, as well as conversing with colleagues directly (via individual and group direct messages), and conversing with colleagues about specific topics (via public and private channels).
+- Pumble, a chat app, to serve as a company-wide solution for interacting with colleagues directly (via individual and group direct messages), and conversing with them about specific topics (via public and private channels).

-- Trello, a project management tool, to serve as a solution for communication project and task details and deadlines to select teams;
+- Trello, a project management tool, to serve as a solution for communicating project and task details and deadlines to select teams;

-Once you’ve decided on the specific apps you’ll you for communication, you can also decide whether you’ll prescribe the use of the choose communication apps on:
+Once you’ve decided on the specific apps you’ll use for communication, you can also decide whether you’ll prescribe the use of the chosen communication apps on:

 - desktop devices (e.g. Windows, Linux, macOS);

 - the Web;